Room with a view: America’s highest penthouses

 Described by The Field Team at Sotheby’s International Realty as "the grandest residence of all", the architectural masterpiece was designed by SHoP Architects and stands proud in the heart of Manhattan, moments from The Plaza and Central Park.

-Quadplex 80, Manhattan, New York: 1,428 feet (435m)
+Quadplex 80 at 111 West 57th Street, Manhattan, New York: 1,428 feet (435m)

-The 84-storey skyscraper is one of the tallest buildings in New York City and it's also the world's slenderest skyscraper.
+The 84-storey skyscraper is one of the tallest buildings in New York City, and it's also the world's slenderest skyscraper.
 It soars up 1,428 feet (435m), with a width-to-height ratio of just 1:24.
 Right at the top of the tower, Quadplex 80 is arranged over four floors and provides over 11,480 square feet (1,067sqm) of meticulously designed interior space by Studio Sofield.

-A private elevator and custom circular staircase offer access to the residence, while towering 14-foot ceilings and full-height, frameless windows allow for dramatic, light-filled rooms.
+A private elevator and custom circular staircase offer access to the residence, while towering 14-foot (4.3m) ceilings and full-height, frameless windows allow for dramatic, light-filled rooms.

-Quadplex 80, Manhattan, New York: 1,428 feet (435m)
+Quadplex 80 at 111 West 57th Street, Manhattan, New York: 1,428 feet (435m)

 The main floor has a grand receiving hall with macauba stone flooring, an expansive great room with a lounge and dining area, and a corner kitchen with crystallo quartzite countertops and Gaggenau appliances.
-There are four guest bedrooms and a primary suite – which takes up an entire floor.
+There are four guest bedrooms and a primary suite, which takes up an entire floor.

 Central Park Tower penthouse, Manhattan, New York: 1,550 feet (472m)

-Over a decade of planning and collaboration between architects Adrian Smith and Gordon Gill went into curating the building and inside you'll find 179 of the most exclusive condos in the world.
+Over a decade of planning and collaboration between architects Adrian Smith and Gordon Gill went into curating the building, and inside, you'll find 179 of the most exclusive condos in the world.

 Central Park Tower penthouse, Manhattan, New York: 1,550 feet (472m)